5 Frightfully Fun Places to Visit Near Scranton This Fall

 Dalton, PA

-For 30 years, Roba Family Farms has been the destination in Northeast PA for fall fun.
+For over 30 years, Roba Family Farms has been the destination in Northeast PA for fall fun.
 The 52-acre farm boasts more than 25 attractions.
 There’s everything form the signature Mega Corn Maze, to Hillbilly Pig Races and Tractor Test Track.
-Birdhouse Birdwalk is new for 2022.
+A Glowing Pumpkin Trail is new for 2023.
+When the sun goes down stroll along a quarter mile wooded trail to see more than 25 scenes featuring creatively carved pumpkins.
 Scattered around the grounds are 11 food stands offering a variety of options including Roba’s famous cider donuts.
 Visitors can rent a campfire site and shop the Harvest Barn for an assortment of fall décor.

 Courtesy Reapers Revenge Facebook Page